eclipse-che/che-docs/CONTRIBUTION.md

 ### Writing documentation
 #### Style
-Eclipse Che documentation follows the The IBM Style Guide.
-If you do not have a paper copy of the styleguide, you can refer to
-[developerWorks editorial style guide](https://www.ibm.com/developerworks/library/styleguidelines/index.html) on the IBM website.
+Eclipse Che documentation follows the IBM Style Guide.
+If you do not have a paper copy of the styleguide, you can refer to [developerWorks editorial style guide](https://www.ibm.com/developerworks/library/styleguidelines/index.html) on the IBM website.
 While `developerWorks` is not longer supported, it still provides useful reference information.

 #### Using `vale` to check the style
 [`vale`](https://errata-ai.gitbook.io/vale/) is a command-line linter.
-With `vale`, you can check if the style of your documentation follows [the language rules and recommendations defined in Eclipse Che project](https://github.com/eclipse/che-docs/tree/master/.ci/vale/styles).
+With `vale`, you can check if the style of your documentation follows [the language rules and recommendations defined in the Eclipse Che documentation project](https://github.com/eclipse/che-docs/tree/master/.ci/vale/styles).

 `vale` is integrated into a `run.sh` script in the root directory of the project.